macgirl212/macgirl212/README.md

 - 🌱 I’m currently learning **SwiftUI with 100 Days of SwiftUI.**

-- 👯 I’m looking to collaborate on **anything JavaScript or CSS related.**
+- 👯 I’m looking to collaborate on **anything JavaScript, CSS, or Swift related.**

 - 💬 Ask me about **React and D3.
 I could help you with that.**